nonbots/launch/core/JS170/02-transport-layer/notes.md

 ## Pipling for Performance

-1. send multiple messages one after the other without waiting fro acknowledgements called pipelining
+1. send multiple messages one after the other without waiting for acknowledgments called pipelining
     - Go-back-N and Selective Repeat: sender implement a window respsenting the max number of messages that can be in the pipeline at any one time, once acknowledgements has been received for the messages it moves the window on.
 2. Finding a balance of reliability and peformance is a big part of TCP